Policy document

 8.3

-Where an application is accepted onto the housing register the applicant’s priority date will be set as the date when a valid application was received, i.e. the date that the completed application and all required supporting information was received by the Council.
+Where an application is accepted onto the housing register the applicant’s effective date will be set as the date when a valid application was received, i.e. the date that the completed application and all required supporting information was received by the Council.

 8.4